rockthejvm/scala-projects-playground/chat-app/README.md

 ## Differences:

 - The project does not POST to the root path `/` to send a chat message instead POSTs to the `/chat` endpoint with a JSON body.
-- The project uses MySQL instead of Postgres as described in the book.
-Reason: Started the project with Quill which had problems starting Postgres and interacting with it.
-Later, as requested, switched to Li Haoyi's ScalaSql.

 ## Exercises